surniaulula/wpsso-rest-api/readme.txt

 Tested Up To: 5.4
 Stable Tag: 2.1.0

-Enhances the WordPress REST API post, term and user queries with an array of social meta tags, SEO HTML tags and Schema JSON-LD markup.
+Enhances the WordPress REST API Post, Term and User Queries with an Array of Social Meta Tags, SEO HTML Tags and Schema JSON-LD Markup.

 == Description ==